VicXyShi/GenderInequalityProj/README.md

 # "Professional Project Leader"
 ### An employee training game aiming at raising people's awareness of gender biases within workplace

-# Introduction of the project
+# Introduction

-## Inspiration
+## Motivations

-Due to confirmation bias, humans tend not to consider themselves to have gender biases.
-Thus, raising workers’ awareness, especially from the management level is essential.
-However, most of the “Gender Equality Lessons” in organizations are taken place as contextual/ boring lectures, and most workers/ managers do not take them seriously into it. **WE WILL CHANGE THIS.**  With our gaming system and NLP, the game will help the workers/managers to understand and realize if they are “secretly” holding gender discrimination ideas.
-Also, the interactive and gaming scenario change the “lesson” into a more “story-telling” game.
+Due to confirmation bias, individuals often overlook their own gender biases, making it crucial to raise awareness, especially among management.
+However, most gender equality lessons within organizations are perceived as tedious lectures, lacking engagement from workers and managers. **WE WILL CHANGE THIS.**  Through our gaming system and NLP, we aim to help individuals identify any latent gender discrimination beliefs.
+Our interactive gaming approach transforms these lessons into engaging storytelling experiences.
+This shift in approach encourages active participation and understanding among workers and managers.

 ## What it does

-The game will help the players to better understand gender equity.
-Not like normal surveys in which most participants will self-claim themselves to not have gender bias, our game is more like a “double-blind experiment”.
-The players are been evaluate on their actual sexual thoughts consciously.
-Through the interactive game, players will have a clue about gender discrimination in the workplace.
+The game serves to enhance players' comprehension of gender equity.
+Unlike traditional surveys where participants often self-report no gender bias, our game functions akin to a "double-blind experiment."
+It evaluates players' genuine subconscious attitudes towards gender.
+Through interactive gameplay, participants gain insights into workplace gender discrimination, fostering awareness and understanding.

 ## How we built it